rscopes/react-scopes/readme.md

 - Easily serialize & restore full or partial app state
 - etc

-Using React Hooks & Contexts is now better in most cases imo.
+RS use a similar states data processing structure than React Hooks & Contexts; Well used hooks/memo are now better for most cases imo.

 ### About decorators